seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 Ignoble David! hast thou none to grieve
 But silly Ladies with thy threatening arms?
 But I will make you shrink your snaily horns!
-First, therefore, Audley, this shall be they charge:
+First, therefore, Audley, this shall be thy charge:
 Go levy footmen for our wars in France;
 And, Ned, take muster of our men at arms.
 Myself, with forces that I have at hand,